airbus/scikit-decide/README.md

 Scikit-decide is an AI framework for Reinforcement Learning, Automated Planning and Scheduling.

-Open sourcing of the library is due in 2019 on [Github](https://github.com).

 ## Installation

 ### 1. Make sure to have a Python 3.7+ environment